Ceramides

 1. Ceramide Biosynthesis

-Ceramide production is complex and involves at least three pathways.
+Ceramide production is complex with at least three pathways.
 Biosynthesis de novo takes place in the endoplasmic reticulum with palmitoyl-CoA and serine as the precursors for an intermediate form of long-chain base component, sphinganine, which is then converted to ceramide.
 Alternative routes for ceramide production involve regeneration from complex sphingolipids, and in animals in the sphingomyelinase pathway, conversion of sphingomyelin into ceramides (and vice versa) occurs in the plasma membrane, Golgi and mitochondria.
 Finally, the polar moieties of complex glycosphingolipids can be removed by various hydrolytic enzymes in the lysosomal compartment to recover the ceramides (or their component parts) in a re-cycling/catabolic process.
-As these biosynthetic or metabolic pathways are located in different organelles, specific pools of ceramide and sphingolipids result with differing biological properties and functions.
+As these biosynthetic or metabolic pathways are located in different organelles, separate pools of ceramide and sphingolipids result with differing properties.

-Biosynthesis of the very specific fatty acids in ceramides involving various chain elongases (ELOVL) requires consideration, but this is discussed in our web page dealing with saturated fatty acids, although much remains to be learned of how the distinctive fatty acid compositions of ceramides and thence of complex sphingolipids are attained.
+Biosynthesis of the characteristic fatty acids of ceramides by various chain elongases (ELOVL) requires consideration, but this is discussed in our web page dealing with saturated fatty acids, although much remains to be learned of how the distinctive fatty acid compositions of ceramides and thence of complex sphingolipids are attained.

 Ceramide synthesis de novo in animals: The first of these pathways is described in mechanistic terms in our web pages dealing with sphingoid bases, as some structural features of the latter (double bonds, methyl branches, etc.) are introduced only after they have been incorporated into ceramides.
-In brief, in animals, sphinganine is coupled to a long-chain fatty acid to form dihydroceramide by means of one of six ceramide synthases in the endoplasmic reticulum mainly, before the double bond is introduced into position 4 of the sphingoid base.
-Of these, ceramide synthase 2 is most abundant and is specific for CoA esters of very-long-chain fatty acids (C20 to C26); it is most active in the central nervous system and its activity is inversely regulated by cellular cholesterol levels.
-Ceramide synthase 1 is specific for 18:0 and is located exclusively in brain and skeletal muscle, ceramide synthases 5 and 6 generate 16:0-containing ceramides, and ceramide synthase 3 is responsible for the unusual ceramides of skin and testes.
+In brief, in animals, sphinganine is coupled to a long-chain fatty acid to form dihydroceramide by means of one of six ceramide synthases (CerS1 to 6) in the endoplasmic reticulum mainly, before the double bond is introduced into position 4 of the sphingoid base.
+CerS1 synthesises 18:0- and 18:1- dihydroceramide and is expressed mainly in brain with lower levels in skeletal muscle and testis.
+CerS2, which is ubiquitously expressed but especially in the kidney and liver, synthesises long-chain and very-long-chain ceramides and dihydroceramides (C20 to C26) and is inversely regulated by cellular cholesterol levels.
+CerS3 produces very-long-chain dihydroceramides mainly in testis and skin, and is responsible for the unusual ceramides in the latter.
+CerS4, CerS5 and CerC6 are least abundant; CerS4 is present in skin, leukocytes, and liver, where it synthesises C18- and C20-dihydroceramide, while CerS5 and CerC6 generate 14:0- and 16:0-dihydroceramides mainly in kidney and lung.

-Each synthase has six membrane-spanning domains and contains a characteristic motif with the specific structures required for catalysis and substrate binding that are essential for its activity, and they have been shown to differ primarily in an 11-residue sequence in a loop between the last two putative transmembrane domains.
-As well as separate transcriptional regulation of each of these enzymes, ceramide synthase activity is modulated by many different factors including reversible dimerization, while ceramide synthase 2 has a sphingosine-1-phosphate binding motif and this lipid may inhibits its activity.
+Each ceramide synthase has six membrane-spanning domains and possesses a characteristic motif containing the structures required for catalysis and substrate binding that are essential for its activity, and they have been shown to differ primarily in an 11-residue sequence in a loop between the last two putative transmembrane domains.
+As well as separate transcriptional regulation of each of these enzymes, ceramide synthase is modulated by many different factors including reversible dimerization, while ceramide synthase 2 has a sphingosine-1-phosphate binding motif and this lipid may be inhibitory.
 Acyl-coenzyme A-binding protein (ACBP) facilitates the synthesis of ceramides containing very-long fatty acids and stimulates ceramide synthases 2 and 3.
+Three ceramide synthases, designated HYL-1, HYL-2, and LAGR-1, have been identified in the nematode Caenorhabditis elegans.

-Synthesis of complex sphingolipids: Most of the ceramides generated in this way are rapidly utilized for synthesis of complex sphingolipids, and this ensures that ceramide concentrations in cells are regulated at appropriate levels to control their biological activities.
+Ceramide transport in animals: Most of the ceramides generated in this way are rapidly utilized for synthesis of complex sphingolipids, and this ensures that ceramide concentrations in cells are regulated at appropriate levels to control their activities.
 These processes are discussed in detail on other web pages on this site.

-CERT-dependent ceramide transport is the rate-limiting step in the synthesis of complex sphingolipids, and it is essential for embryogenesis and is required to suppress cell senescence.
-Loss of CERT causes chronic stress in the endoplasmic reticulum and compromises mitochondrial structure and function.
+CERT-dependent ceramide transport is the rate-limiting step in the synthesis of complex sphingolipids, and it is crucial for embryogenesis and later in life to suppress cell senescence.
+Loss of CERT causes chronic stress in the endoplasmic reticulum and compromises the structure and operation of mitochondria.

 Glycosphingolipids can be hydrolysed by glycosidases to ceramides (see our web page on monoglycosylceramides) in tissues, but the process tends to be insignificant in quantitative terms (other than in skin).
 The main enzymes of sphingolipid metabolism were first characterized from the yeast S. cerevisiae, and these were found to be sufficiently similar to the corresponding enzymes in mammals to facilitate their study in the latter.
 As discussed below, ceramides derived from synthesis de novo or by hydrolysis of complex sphingolipids can be deacylated by ceramidases to produce the sphingoid bases, which can be recycled to form ceramide.

-Knowledge is slowly being acquired of how the synthesis and subsequent catabolism of ceramides are compartmentalized and regulated within cells, processes that involve a complex web of at least 28 distinct enzymes, including six ceramide synthases and five sphingomyelinases, which are all products of different genes.
-Each of these enzymes may produce distinctive molecular species of ceramides with their own characteristic biological properties.
+Knowledge is slowly being acquired of how the synthesis and subsequent catabolism of ceramides are compartmentalized and regulated within cells, processes that require a complex web of at least 28 enzymes, including six ceramide synthases and five sphingomyelinases, which are all products of different genes.
+Each of these enzymes may produce distinctive molecular species of ceramides with their own characteristic properties.

-Formula of 1-O-acylceramides1-O-Acylceramides, in which a fatty acid is O-esterified to position 1 of the sphingoid base component of a ceramide, are essential if minor components of lipid droplets where they may be a storage form that diverts ceramide from a bioactive pool and limits ceramide-mediated apoptosis in cells.
+1-O-Acylceramides, in which a fatty acid is O-esterified to position 1 of the sphingoid base component of a ceramide, are minor components of lipid droplets, but they may be a significant storage form that limits ceramide-mediated apoptosis in cells.
 They are formed by the reaction of fatty acyl-CoA esters, produced by the long-chain acyl-CoA synthase ACSL5 with ceramide generated de novo and catalysed by diacylglycerol acyltransferase 2 (DGAT2), an enzyme required for triacylglycerol biosynthesis, on the surface of lipid droplets.
-In Vernix caseosa, the waxy substance that coats the skin of new-born babies, there is multiplicity of different molecular species of such lipids: C11 to C38 ester-linked (1-O) fatty acids, saturated C12 to C39 amide-linked fatty acids and C16 to C24 sphingoid bases.
+In Vernix caseosa, the waxy substance that coats the skin of new-born babies, there is a multiplicity of different molecular species of such lipids: C11 to C38 ester-linked (1-O) fatty acids, saturated C12 to C39 amide-linked fatty acids and C16 to C24 sphingoid bases.
 Structurally related lipids are present in skin (see below).

 2. Ceramide Catabolism

-In animals, ceramide metabolism and function are controlled in part by the action of ceramidases, which effect hydrolysis to sphingoid bases and free fatty acids, and indeed, this is the only route to the formation of unesterified sphingosine.
-Five such enzymes are known in humans, classified according to their pH optima, i.e., acid (‘ASAH1’, pH ~4.5), neutral (‘ASAH2’, pH ~7), which differs between humans and animals, and alkaline (three enzymes - ‘ACER1 to ACER3’, pH ~9), with differing cellular locations and fatty acid specificities and with the potential to affect distinct signalling and metabolic events, including the progression of certain disease states.
+In animals, ceramide metabolism is controlled in part by the action of ceramidases, which catalyse hydrolysis to sphingoid bases and free fatty acids, and indeed, this is the only route to the formation of unesterified sphingosine.
+Five such enzymes are known in humans, classified according to their pH optima, i.e., acid (‘ASAH1’, pH ~4.5), neutral (‘ASAH2’, pH ~7), which differs between humans and other animals, and alkaline (three enzymes - ‘ACER1 to ACER3’, pH ~9), with differing cellular locations and fatty acid specificities and with the potential to affect signalling and metabolic events, including the progression of certain disease states.

 The acid ceramidase is of special importance; it is located in the lysosomes and hydrolyses ceramides with small to medium chain fatty acid components (C6 to C18) most efficiently.
-Aberrations in its synthesis or activity is involved in several human disease states, including the rare autosomal-recessive Farber disease where there is a deficiency in the enzyme, so ceramide accumulates; ceramide containing 26:0 in blood is considered to be a biomarker for diagnosis of the disease.
-The neutral ceramidase is in the plasma membrane and Golgi, mainly of intestinal epithelial cells and colorectal tissues, and prefers long-chain acyl components (C16 to C18).
+Aberrations in its synthesis or activity is a factor in several human disease states, including the rare autosomal-recessive Farber disease, where there is a deficiency in the enzyme so ceramide accumulates; ceramide containing 26:0 in blood is considered to be a diagnostic marker.
+The neutral ceramidase is present in the plasma membrane and Golgi, mainly of intestinal epithelial cells and colorectal tissues, and prefers long-chain acyl components (C16 to C18).
 As it can catalyse the reverse reaction, this may be a means of ceramide synthesis in mitochondria.
 ACER1 and ACER2 are found in the endoplasmic reticulum and Golgi, respectively, and they prefer species with very-long-chain acyl groups.
-ACER3 is present in both the endoplasmic reticulum and Golgi; it has a marked specificity for ceramides, dihydroceramides and phytoceramides linked to unsaturated long-chain fatty acids (18:1, 20:1 or 20:4) in vitro at least.
-Neutral/alkaline ceramidase activity has also been found in mitochondria and nuclei.
+ACER3 is present in both the endoplasmic reticulum and Golgi; it has a marked preference for ceramides, dihydroceramides and phytoceramides linked to unsaturated long-chain fatty acids (18:1, 20:1 or 20:4) in vitro at least.
+Neutral/alkaline ceramidase has also been found in mitochondria and nuclei.

 Ceramide hydrolysis and resynthesis

 Sphingoid bases released by the action of acid ceramidase can escape from the lysosomes and be re-utilized for ceramide biosynthesis through the action of a ceramide synthase in what has been termed the ‘salvage’ pathway; it has been estimated that it contributes from 50 to 90% of sphingolipid biosynthesis.
-The biological functions of ceramides are discussed below, but there are reasons to believe that ceramides derived from the salvage pathway are spacially and thence functionally distinct from those synthesised de novo.
-Sphingoid bases released in this way have their own biological functions, which includes utilization for the synthesis of sphingosine-1-phosphate.
-Therefore, regulation of ceramidase action is central to innumerable biological processes in animals.
+The metabolic requirements for ceramides in tissues are discussed below, but there are reasons to believe that ceramides derived from the salvage pathway are spacially and thence functionally distinct from those synthesised de novo.
+Sphingoid bases released in this way can act as lipid mediators, and they can be utilized for the synthesis of the crucial metabolite sphingosine-1-phosphate.
+Therefore, regulation of ceramidase action is central to innumerable processes in animals.

 3. Physical Properties

-thistleWhile ceramides are minor components of membranes in general, their physical properties ensure that they are concentrated preferentially into lateral liquid-ordered microdomains (a distinct form of 'raft' termed ‘ceramide-rich platforms’), although these effects are again chain-length specific.
+thistleWhile ceramides are minor components of membranes in general, their physical properties ensure that they are concentrated preferentially into lateral liquid-ordered microdomains (a form of 'raft' termed ‘ceramide-rich platforms’), although again dependent upon chain-length.
 These domains differ appreciably in composition from those rafts enriched in sphingomyelin and cholesterol, and ceramides containing C12 to C18 fatty acids can in fact displace cholesterol from rafts to modify their physical properties.
-Ceramides are generated within rafts by the action of acid sphingomyelinase, and one effect is to cause small rafts to merge into larger units and modify the membrane structure in a manner that is believed to permit oligomerization of specific proteins such as cytokines and death receptors.
-In endothelial cells of the lung specifically, a peptide (CGSPGWVRC) interacts with C16-ceramide at the cell surface to activate acid sphingomyelinase and ceramide production without the associated downstream apoptotic signalling; in effect, ceramide acts as an endothelial cell surface receptor.
-The formation and/or secretion of exosomes require the presence of ceramides as they facilitate or induce membrane curvature.
+Ceramides are generated within rafts by the action of acid sphingomyelinase, and one effect is to cause small rafts to merge into larger units and modify the membrane structure in a manner that is believed to permit oligomerization of such proteins as cytokines and death receptors.
+In endothelial cells of the lung, a peptide (CGSPGWVRC) interacts with C16-ceramide at the cell surface to activate acid sphingomyelinase and ceramide production without the associated downstream apoptotic signalling (ceramide seems to act as an endothelial cell surface receptor here).
+The formation and/or secretion of exosomes require the presence of ceramides as they induce membrane curvature.
 In contrast, the other signalling sphingolipids sphingosine, sphingosine-1-phosphate and ceramide-1-phosphate do not facilitate raft formation.

-Through the medium of these modified rafts, ceramides can function in signal transduction.
-Specific receptor molecules and signalling proteins are recruited and cluster within such domains, thereby excluding potential inhibitory signals, while initiating and greatly amplifying primary signals.
+Through the medium of these modified rafts, ceramides can serve in signal transduction.
+Receptor molecules and signalling proteins are recruited and cluster within such domains, thereby excluding potential inhibitory signals, while initiating and greatly amplifying primary signals.
 It is believed that ceramide-rich platforms magnify both receptor- and stress-mediated signalling events and thence may influence various disease states.
-Ceramide-enriched membrane domains formed in response to sphingomyelinase activity are sites for endocytic uptake of pathogens because of a concentration of pathogen receptors and signalling complexes, and in particular, these can enhance viral infections, including Norovirus, Japanese encephalitis virus, Ebola and possibly SARS-CoV-2.
+Ceramide-enriched membrane domains formed by sphingomyelinases are sites for endocytic uptake of pathogens because of a concentration of pathogen receptors and signalling complexes, and in particular, these can enhance viral infections, including Norovirus, Japanese encephalitis virus, Ebola and possibly SARS-CoV-2.
 In contrast, elevated levels of ceramide inhibit cellular uptake of the HIV virus.

 Although ceramides and diacylglycerols have structural similarities, their occurrence, location and behaviour in membranes are different.
-Ceramides cross synthetic lipid bilayers relatively quickly in vitro, but it is not clear whether they can flip across more complex biological membranes equally readily in ceramide-rich platforms.
-Restricted flipping could influence the signalling role of ceramides in that those generated by different enzymes on each side of a membrane could have distinct functions.
+Ceramides cross synthetic lipid bilayers relatively quickly in vitro, but it is not clear whether they can flip across more complex membranes equally readily in ceramide-rich platforms in vivo.
+Restricted flipping could influence the signalling by ceramides in that those generated by different enzymes on each side of a membrane could have separate functions.

 4. Ceramides in Health and Disease

-The role of ceramides in the biosynthesis of complex glyco- and phospho-sphingolipids are discussed in other web pages on this site (and see the figure in the introduction to this page), so this topic need not be elaborated here.
-Ceramides, like other lipid second messengers in signal transduction, are produced rapidly and transiently in response to specific stimuli to target specific proteins, for example to activate certain serine/threonine protein kinases or phosphatases, while they may regulate cellular processes by influencing membrane properties.
-While they can be produced by synthesis de novo for such functions, activation of one of the sphingomyelinases under physiological stress or other agents is a more rapid means of generation in animal tissues at least.
-In fact, ceramides appear to be formed under all conditions of cellular stress by a multiplicity of activators in eukaryotic organisms.
-It should be noted that ceramides with different fatty acid and long-chain base (molecular species) compositions are formed in different compartments or membranes of the cell by various mechanisms over different time scales and potentially with distinct functions, and the biological functions of those ceramides containing medium-chain (up to C14), long-chain (C16 and C18) and very-long-chain (C20 and longer) fatty acids have often to be considered separately.
+Ceramides and the biosynthesis of complex glyco- and phospho-sphingolipids are discussed in other web pages on this site (and see the figure in the introduction to this page), so this topic need not be elaborated here.
+Ceramides, like other lipid second messengers in signal transduction, are produced rapidly and transiently in response to appropriate stimuli to target proteins, for example to activate certain serine/threonine protein kinases or phosphatases, or they may regulate cellular processes by influencing membrane properties.
+While they can be produced by synthesis de novo, activation of one of the sphingomyelinases under physiological stress or other agents is a more rapid means of generation in animal tissues at least.
+In fact, ceramides appear to be formed under all conditions of cellular stress in an analogous manner in eukaryotic organisms.
+It should be noted that ceramides with different fatty acid and long-chain base (molecular species) compositions are formed in different compartments or membranes of the cell by various mechanisms over different time scales, and the metabolic properties of those ceramides containing medium-chain (up to C14), long-chain (C16 and C18) and very-long-chain (C20 and longer) fatty acids have often to be considered separately.

 Enzyme activation: In general, ceramides tend to modify intracellular signalling pathways to slow anabolism and promote catabolism.
-Amongst a wide range of biological functions in relation to cellular signalling, ceramides trigger apoptosis as well as the activating various protein kinase cascades, dependent on the site of generation.
-The mechanism of these interactions is the subject of intensive study at present, but in relation to the latter, two intracellular targets for ceramide action have been discovered, together with at least two protein phosphatases (ceramide-activated protein phosphatases), which may be involved in the regulation of glycogen synthesis, insulin resistance and the response to apoptotic stimuli, and a family of protein kinases (ceramide-activated protein kinases).
-Ceramides generated by the action of sphingomyelinase and by synthesis de novo both take part in the process, while ceramidases have contrasting effects in these and other biological effects of ceramides.
+They trigger apoptosis as well as various protein kinase cascades, dependent on the site of generation.
+The mechanism of these interactions is the subject of intensive study at present, but in relation to the latter, two intracellular targets for ceramide action have been discovered, together with a family of protein kinases and at least two protein phosphatases, which may regulate glycogen synthesis, insulin resistance and the response to apoptotic stimuli.
+Ceramides generated by the action of sphingomyelinase and by synthesis de novo both take part in the process, while ceramidases can produce contrasting results in these and other actions of ceramides.

-Apoptosis: The role of ceramides in the regulation of apoptosis and cell differentiation, transformation and proliferation has received special attention.
-Apoptosis is a normal process, which occurs in response to oxidative stress, in which a cell can be considered to cease functioning and die so its components can be recycled.
-It is essential for many aspects of normal development and is required for maintaining tissue homeostasis.
+Apoptosis: Ceramides and the regulation of apoptosis and cell differentiation, transformation and proliferation have received special attention.
+Apoptosis is a normal process, which occurs in response to oxidative stress, in which a cell can be considered to cease its metabolism and die so its components can be recycled.
+It is essential for many aspects of normal development and for maintaining tissue homeostasis.
 There are two pathways - 'extrinsic' initiated in the plasma membrane by ligation of so-called 'death factors', such as the tumour necrosis factor-α (TNF-α), and 'intrinsic' induced by external actions in mitochondria, e.g., by DNA damage, oxidation or radiation injury.
-In the extrinsic pathway, acid sphingomyelinase in the plasma membrane produce clusters of ceramides between ligands and their transmembrane receptors, and these act as second messengers in the apoptotic process as they bind specific proteins and regulate their phosphorylation and functions to enable the transmission of the apoptotic signal into the intracellular space.
+In the extrinsic pathway, acid sphingomyelinase in the plasma membrane produces clusters of ceramides between ligands and their transmembrane receptors, and these act as second messengers in the apoptotic process as they bind to proteins and regulate their phosphorylation to enable the transmission of the apoptotic signal into the intracellular space.
 In isolated mitochondria (intrinsic pathway), C16-ceramide causes an increase of mitochondrial outer membrane permeability followed by cytochrome c release with activation of various protein kinases, phosphatases and caspases that lead to organelle dysfunction and ultimately apoptosis.

-thistleAs animals and plants have multiple isoforms of ceramide synthase that are specific for the chain-length of the base and fatty acid, it has become apparent that ceramides containing different fatty acids have distinct roles in cellular physiology.
-16:0-Ceramide generated by ceramide synthase 6 is highly pro-apoptotic, while ceramides with very-long-chain fatty acids accumulate in necroptosis, a distinct form of apoptosis.
-C16 ceramide appears to be involved in apoptosis in non-neuronal tissues, while C18 ceramide has growth-arresting properties and may be involved in apoptosis in some carcinomas treated with chemotherapy agents.
+thistleAs animals and plants have multiple isoforms of ceramide synthases that are specific for the chain-length of the base and fatty acid, it has become apparent that ceramides containing different fatty acids have distinct roles in cellular physiology.
+16:0-Ceramide generated by ceramide synthase 6 is highly pro-apoptotic, while ceramides with very-long-chain fatty acids accumulate in necroptosis, a form of apoptosis, and it appears to take part in apoptosis in non-neuronal tissues.
+C18 ceramide has growth-arresting properties and may play a part in apoptosis in some carcinomas treated with chemotherapy agents.
 On the other hand, ceramides containing 2-hydroxy acids in keratinocytes appear to be protective against apoptosis.
-A transferase has been identified that transfers the acetyl group from platelet activating factor to sphingosine with a high specificity, and the product, N‑acetylsphingosine - the simplest of all ceramide molecules, has signalling functions that are distinct from those of the parent lipids or of other ceramides.
+A transferase has been identified that transfers the acetyl group from platelet-activating factor to sphingosine with a high specificity, and the product, N‑acetylsphingosine - the simplest of all ceramide molecules, signals in ways that differ from those of the parent lipids or of other ceramides.
 It does not enter the salvage pathway in cancer cells in vitro and is cytotoxic.

-Failure to properly regulate apoptosis can have catastrophic consequences, and many disease states, including cancer, diabetes, neuropathies, Alzheimer's disease, Parkinson's disease and atherosclerosis, are thought to arise from deregulation of apoptosis.
-Ceramides have been implicated in the actions of TNF-α and in the cytotoxic responses to amyloid Aβ peptide, which are involved in Alzheimer’s disease and neurodegeneration, and ceramides appear to be involved in many aspects of the biology of aging and induce the related process of cellular senescence.
+Failure to properly regulate apoptosis can have catastrophic consequences, and many disease states, including cancer, diabetes, Alzheimer's disease, Parkinson's disease and atherosclerosis, are thought to arise from deregulation of apoptosis.
+Ceramides have been implicated in the actions of TNF-α and in the cytotoxic responses to amyloid Aβ peptide, factors in Alzheimer’s disease and neurodegeneration, and ceramides appear to influence many aspects of the biology of aging and induce the related process of cellular senescence.

-Similarly, ceramides are intimately involved in the induction of autophagy and the related process of mitophagy, the 'maintenance' process by which cellular proteins and excess or damaged organelles are removed from cells by engulfing them in membrane-enclosed cellular compartments called autophagosomes, which are enriched in very-long-chain ceramides.
+Similarly, ceramides can induce autophagy and the related process of mitophagy, the 'maintenance' process by which cellular proteins and excess or damaged organelles are removed from cells by engulfing them in membrane-enclosed cellular compartments called autophagosomes, which are enriched in very-long-chain ceramides.
 While this process is beneficial in that it aids recycling of cellular nutrients, the presence of excess ceramide can lead to unnecessary apoptosis.

 In contrast, the ceramide metabolite sphingosine-1-phosphate has opposing effects on cell survival and proliferation.
-As ceramide and sphingosine-1-phosphate are inter-convertible via sphingosine as an intermediate, which has pro-apoptopic activity, the balance between these lipids and with ceramide-1-phosphate is obviously of great metabolic importance.
+As ceramide and sphingosine-1-phosphate are inter-convertible via sphingosine as an intermediate that is pro-apoptopic, the balance between these lipids and with ceramide-1-phosphate is obviously of great metabolic importance.
 It has been termed the ‘sphingolipid-rheostat’.
-For practical reasons, the metabolism and functions of ceramide-1-phosphate, sphingosine-1-phosphate, ceramides and sphingoid bases are discussed separately in this website, but an integrated view is necessary for a full understanding, and this should include the conversion of ceramides to more complex sphingolipids such as sphingomyelin and glycosylceramides.
+For practical reasons, the metabolism of ceramide-1-phosphate, sphingosine-1-phosphate, ceramides and sphingoid bases is discussed separately in this website, but an integrated view is necessary for a full understanding, and this should include the conversion of ceramides to more complex sphingolipids such as sphingomyelin and glycosylceramides.

 sphingolipid rheostat

 Cancer: As well as Farber disease discussed above, drug therapies that influence the relative concentrations of ceramides are generating considerable interest in relation to the treatment of breast, ovarian and colorectal cancers.
-Thus, pathways mediated by ceramide and sphingosine-1-phosphate have been identified in both the development and progression of cancer, with the former acting to suppress tumours by inducing anti-proliferative and apoptotic responses in cancer cells and the latter functioning to promote tumour growth.
-Thus, ceramide triggers many different tumour suppressive and anti-proliferative cellular events such as apoptosis, autophagy, senescence and necroptosis by activating or repressing effector molecules, while defects in ceramide generation and metabolism in cancer cells contribute to tumour cell survival and their resistance to chemotherapy.
-The effects can depend on the specific cancer, and ceramide synthase 1 (and the product C18 ceramide) is down-regulated in head and neck cancers (gliomas) and up-regulated in breast cancer.
+Thus, pathways mediated by ceramide and sphingosine-1-phosphate have been identified in both the development and progression of cancer, with the former acting to suppress tumours by inducing anti-proliferative and apoptotic responses in cancer cells and the latter serving to promote tumour growth.
+Thus, ceramide triggers many different tumour suppressive and anti-proliferative cellular events such as apoptosis, autophagy, senescence and necroptosis by stimulating or repressing effector molecules, while defects in ceramide generation and metabolism in cancer cells contribute to tumour survival and resistance to chemotherapy.
+The outcome can depend on the location and type of cancer, and ceramide synthase 1 (and the product 18:0-ceramide) is down-regulated in head and neck cancers (gliomas) and up-regulated in breast cancer.
 Ceramide synthase 2 is believed to be a mediator of chemoresistance and chemosensitivity.
-As the ceramide transfer protein (CERT) controls the ratio of ceramide to sphingomyelin in cells, it may have a role in cancer.
+As the ceramide transfer protein (CERT) controls the ratio of ceramide to sphingomyelin in cells, it must be considered in the context of cancer.

-Ceramide glycosyltransferases that catalyse ceramide glycosylation and glycosphingolipid formation play a role in regulating tumour progression and have a significant correlation with the poor prognosis of cancer patients.
+Ceramide glycosyltransferases that catalyse ceramide glycosylation and glycosphingolipid formation regulate tumour progression, and there is a significant correlation with the poor prognosis of cancer patients.
 In contrast, there is a suggestion that inhibition of the acid ceramidase may be beneficial towards cancer as this enzyme is critical for the ability of polyploid giant cancer cells to generate progeny.
 Inhibition of the neutral ceramidase in colon cancer cells increases ceramide concentrations to reduce cancer cell survival and increase apoptosis.
 Lethal mitophagy is an anti-tumorigenic mechanism mediated by ceramide, where cells degrade sufficient mitochondria to kill the cancer cell in an apoptosis-independent manner.

 Administration of exogenous ceramides with short-chain acyl moieties (C2, C6 or C8) encapsulated by nano-technological means is seen as a promising therapeutic approach to cancer.
 C6-ceramides can cause cell death in several cancers, and they are known to increase the sensitivity to other apoptosis-inducing agents, although the signalling mechanism by which this is accomplished has yet to be determined.
 Ceramides generated by the action of the acid sphingomyelinase may inhibit cancer development, though a virtual absence of the alkaline sphingomyelinase has been noted in colorectal cancer.
-A further ceramide metabolite, ceramide-1-phosphate, has anti-apoptosis effects as well as being involved in inflammatory responses by activating a specific phospholipase A2.
+A further ceramide metabolite, ceramide-1-phosphate, is anti-apoptotic and influences inflammatory responses by activating a phospholipase A2.
 Again, there is a need for the optimum balance between the precursor and product.

-Cardiovascular disease: Ceramides have cardiotoxic properties and are reported to be drivers of cardiovascular disease and the formation of atherosclerotic plaques by promoting the oxidation of low-density lipoproteins and influencing the vascular smooth muscle cell phenotype.
-In mice and rats, inhibition or reduction of enzymes involved in ceramide synthesis by pharmacological means prevents the development of diabetes, atherosclerosis, hypertension and heart failure.
-In cultured cells and isolated tissues, ceramides perturb mitochondrial functions that may contribute to heart disease by inducing cell death and inflammation; by accumulating in mitochondria of cardiomyocytes, they increase their permeability and lead to apoptosis.
-In humans, ceramide levels in serum, and in particular, an elevated ratio of very-long-chain to long-chain ceramides, are considered to be good biomarkers for adverse outcomes in cardiovascular disease.
+Cardiovascular disease: Although basal levels of ceramides are necessary for the production of vasoprotective metabolites such as sphingosine-1-phosphate, a chronic accumulation of ceramides can induce pro-oxidative stress pathways in endothelial cells.
+They can then drive cardiovascular disease and the formation of atherosclerotic plaques by promoting the oxidation of low-density lipoproteins and influencing the vascular smooth muscle cell phenotype.
+In mice and rats, inhibition or reduction of enzymes for ceramide synthesis by pharmacological means prevents the development of diabetes, atherosclerosis, hypertension and heart failure.
+In cultured cells and isolated tissues, ceramides perturb mitochondria and may contribute to heart disease by inducing cell death and inflammation; by accumulating in mitochondria of cardiomyocytes, they increase their permeability and lead to apoptosis.
+In humans, ceramide levels in serum, and an elevated ratio of very-long-chain to long-chain ceramides in particular, are considered to be good biomarkers for adverse outcomes in cardiovascular disease.
 Here once more, sphingosine-1-phosphate often has the opposite effect.

-thistleOther disease states: Ceramides are believed to have much less benign effects in many other disease states, and as discussed above ceramide-enriched membranes can promote the entry of viruses and bacterial pathogens into cells.
-Whether ceramide modulation in disease occurs as a side effect of aberrant accumulation in tissues not suited for lipid storage in response to a pathological mechanism, such as cell stress or inflammation, or whether they are involved actively in the development of disease does not always appears to be clear.
+thistleOther disease states: Ceramides are believed to be less benign in many other disease states, and as discussed above ceramide-enriched membranes can promote the entry of viruses and bacterial pathogens into cells.
+Whether ceramide modulation in disease occurs as a side effect of aberrant accumulation in tissues not suited for lipid storage in response to a pathological mechanism, such as cell stress or inflammation, or whether they participate directly in the development of disease does not always appears to be clear.
 Nonetheless, significant changes in ceramide levels and composition have been noted in many inflammatory conditions, including metabolic diseases, irritable bowel syndrome, asthma, arthritis, multiple sclerosis, retinal degeneration and cystic fibrosis, and the mechanistic implications are under investigation.
 Those ceramides in the circulation linked to saturated fatty acids (C16 to C22) may be biomarkers of these diseases.

-In obesity and dyslipidaemia, sphingolipids such as ceramide and its metabolites induce the cellular dysfunctions that underlie diabetes in that they disrupt insulin sensitivity, pancreatic β‑cell function, vascular reactivity and mitochondrial metabolism.
+In obesity and dyslipidaemia, sphingolipids such as ceramide and its metabolites induce the cellular dysfunctions that underlie diabetes in that they disrupt insulin sensitivity, and pancreatic β‑cell, vascular and mitochondrial metabolism.
 Thus, ceramides synthesised de novo promote apoptosis of pancreatic β-cells in both types 1 and 2 diabetes.
-16:0-Ceramide has profound effects upon adipose tissue metabolism, and it has been identified as the main mediator of obesity-derived insulin resistance, together with impaired fatty acid oxidation and hepatic steatosis.
+16:0-Ceramide has profound impacts upon adipose tissue metabolism, and it has been identified as the main mediator of obesity-derived insulin resistance, together with impaired fatty acid oxidation and hepatic steatosis.
 In cystic fibrosis, this ceramide accumulates at the expense of those containing long-chain and very-long-chain ceramides.

-There are effects of ceramides on neurological disorders, such as Alzheimer's disease, Parkinson's disease, drug addiction and depression, and cerebrovascular diseases such as stroke and cerebral small vessel disease.
-A specific involvement of long- and very-long-chain ceramides, but not short-chain species, in learning and memory has been reported, and 18:0-ceramide is believed to be a potential contributor to human aging.
+Ceramides affect neurological disorders, such as Alzheimer's disease, Parkinson's disease, drug addiction and depression, and cerebrovascular diseases such as stroke and cerebral small vessel disease.
+An involvement of long- and very-long-chain ceramides, but not short-chain species, in learning and memory has been reported, and 18:0-ceramide is believed to be a potential contributor to human aging.
+Excess ceramide production occurs in age-related macular degeneration and is associated with a loss of polyunsaturated fatty acids of the n-3 family; there is hope that a ceramide-targeted strategy might improve the condition.
 In animal models, inhibition of ceramide biosynthesis or promotion of ceramide degradation ameliorates many metabolic disorders, but in contrast, there is evidence that increasing the ceramide content of cells can inhibit lipopolysaccharide-stimulated inflammatory responses.
-In humans, a few rare genetic disorders of sphingoid base and ceramide synthesis/catabolism are known of which the most studied is the formation of 1-deoxy-bases and ceramides, discussed on this website here....
+In humans, a few rare genetic disorders of sphingoid base and ceramide synthesis or catabolism are known of which the most studied is the formation of 1-deoxy-bases and ceramides, discussed on this website here....
 Those diseases related to skin ceramides are described briefly below.

-Dihydroceramides: The biological function of ceramides in animal tissues usually requires the presence of the 4,5-double bond in the long-chain base, although the trans conformation may not be essential in that synthetic ceramide containing a cis-4,5-double bond is an equally potent inducer of apoptosis at least.
-On the other hand, dihydroceramides in which sphinganine is the sphingoid base are now known to accumulate to a far greater extent in tissues than had previously been thought, and they have some distinct and separate functions from those of the more conventional ceramides.
+Dihydroceramides: The function of ceramides in animal tissues usually requires the presence of the 4,5-double bond in the long-chain base, although the trans conformation may not be essential in that synthetic ceramide containing a cis-4,5-double bond is an equally potent inducer of apoptosis at least.
+On the other hand, dihydroceramides in which sphinganine is the sphingoid base are now known to accumulate to a far greater extent in tissues than had previously been thought, and they can act in a different manner from the more conventional ceramides.
 In model membranes at least, dihydrosphingolipids have somewhat different biophysical properties that include membrane permeability and packing.

-Dihydroceramides regulate autophagy by a mechanism distinct from that of ceramides per se, for example in autophagy-induced death of cancer cells, but they are believed to be pro-survival under conditions of physiological stress.
-It seems possible that the former are 'safer' when elevated concentrations of sphingosine-containing ceramides might have deleterious effects.
-Further, dihydroceramides are involved in the regulation of such diverse processes as production of reactive oxygen species in mitochondria and the activity of cytochrome P450s and phosphatases.
+Dihydroceramides regulate autophagy by a mechanism different from that of ceramides per se, for example in autophagy-induced death of cancer cells, but they are believed to be pro-survival under conditions of physiological stress.
+It seems possible that the former are 'safer' when elevated concentrations of sphingosine-containing ceramides might be harmful.
+Further, dihydroceramides can regulate such diverse processes as the production of reactive oxygen species in mitochondria and the activity of cytochrome P450s and phosphatases.
 They have been implicated in the progression of such disease states as cancer, non-alcoholic fatty liver disease, diabetes and ischemia/reperfusion injury, while mutations in the human DEGS1 gene are known to cause severe neurological defects.

-Plants: Comparatively little information is available on the role of ceramides in cell signalling in plants, but there are suggestions that sphingolipid catabolic products may be linked to programmed cell death, signal transduction, membrane stability, host-pathogen interactions and stress responses.
-There is evidence that enhanced biosynthesis of ceramides with very-long-chain fatty acids and trihydroxy sphingoid bases by ceramide synthases LOH1 and LOH3 promotes cell division and growth, while in contrast, overexpression of LOH2 leads to accumulation of the ceramide species C16 fatty acid with a dihydroxy sphingoid base and results in plant dwarfing and programmed cell death.
-Ceramides aggregate in rafts in plant membranes together with other sphingolipids and sterols, as in animal tissues.
-In the yeast S. cerevisiae widely used as a model organism, it has been reported that ceramide species with different N-acyl chains and sphingoid bases and especially dihydosphingoid bases, are involved in the regulation of different sets of functionally related genes.
+Plants: Comparatively little information is available on ceramides and cell signalling in plants, but there are suggestions that sphingolipid catabolic products may be linked to programmed cell death, signal transduction, membrane stability, host-pathogen interactions and stress responses.
+There is evidence that enhanced biosynthesis of ceramides with very-long-chain fatty acids and trihydroxy sphingoid bases by ceramide synthases LOH1 and LOH3 promotes cell division and growth, while in contrast, overexpression of LOH2 leads to accumulation of the ceramide species 16:0 fatty acid/dihydroxy sphingoid base and results in plant dwarfing and programmed cell death.
+Ceramides aggregate in rafts in plant membranes together with other sphingolipids and sterols as in animal tissues.
+In the yeast S. cerevisiae widely used as a model organism, it has been reported that ceramide species with different N-acyl chains and sphingoid bases and especially dihydosphingoid bases, can regulate different sets of related genes.

 5. Skin Ceramides

 The stratum corneum contains high levels of ceramides (as much as 50% of the total lipids), including O-acylceramides, which exist both in the free form and linked by ester bonds to structural proteins.
-They are present mainly in the extracellular domains (interstices) and are accompanied by cholesterol and free fatty acids in a 1:1 ratio that is believed to be essential for the normal organization of the tissue into the membrane structures responsible for the functioning of the epidermal barrier.
-In contrast to other biological membranes, the lipid organization in the membranes of skin consists of two lamellar phases, which form crystalline lateral structures mainly, with repeat distances of approximately 6 and 13 nm.
-Small sub-domains of lipids in a liquid phase may also exist.
+They are present mainly in the extracellular domains (interstices) and are accompanied by cholesterol and free fatty acids in a 1:1 ratio that is believed to be necessary for the normal organization of the tissue into the membrane structures responsible for the efficiency of the epidermal barrier.
+In contrast to other tissue membranes, the lipids in the membranes of skin are arranged in two lamellar phases, which form crystalline lateral structures mainly, with repeat distances of approximately 6 and 13 nm, alongside small sub-domains of lipids in a liquid phase.

 Structural formulae of skin ceramides

 The lipids have an obvious role in the barrier properties, limiting loss of water and solutes and at the same time preventing ingress of harmful substances.
 As the aliphatic chains in the ceramides and the fatty acids are mainly non-branched long-chain saturated compounds with a high melting point and a small polar head group, the lipid chains are mostly in a solid crystalline or gel state, which exhibits low lateral diffusional properties and low permeability at physiological temperatures.
 There is a report that the stratum corneum layer of the skin has a water permeability only one thousandth that of other biomembranes, for example.
-Natural and synthetic ceramides are now commonly added to cosmetics and other skin care preparations.
+Natural and synthetic ceramides are now commonly added to cosmetics and other skin care preparations, and analogous emollients have been approved as repair agents.

 Biosynthesis of very-long-chain fatty acids